trek10inc/generative-ai-curriculum/IaaS/lab01-ec2-llm-transformers-lib/README.md

           pip3 install -r /home/ec2-user/requirements.txt
 ```

-### The EC2 instance must be configured with proper permissions to access services such as the S3 bucket containing the Nvidia drivers.
+### The EC2 instance must be configured with proper permissions.

 The EC2 instance must be configured with an IAM role that has the proper permissions to access the S3 bucket containing the Nvidia Drivers.
 The CloudFormation template will automatically create this IAM role.
-This can be found in lines 1-58 of the template.yaml file:
+This can be found in lines 1-58 of the `template.yaml` file:
 ```
 Resources:
   # create IAM role for EC2 instance